luk-kop/verus-cli-scripts/README.md

 * The **Verus Coin (VRSC) CLI wallet** running on some Linux distribution.
 You can find appropriate wallet binaries on Verus Coin (VRSC) project website - [Verus wallet](https://verus.io/wallet/command-wallet).
 * VRSC wallet binaries should be downloaded and extracted in user home directory (example after tarball extracted - `/home/username/verus-cli`)
 * The `Postfix` service (part of `mailutils` package) should be configured as a Send-Only SMTP Server for email notifications.
+* Scripts should NOT be used with a wallet that is also used for **solo VRSC mining**.

 ## Build and run the application
 1. Clone git repository to user home directory and enter `verus-cli-scripts` directory.